Johan Risingh: Biography

 Stuyvesant subsequently responded by leading an expedition to New Sweden and brought the colony under control of his government.
 In 1655, Risingh wrote to the Swedish government asking for financial support, but none was given.
 Swedish-allied Lenape launched raids on underdefended villages in New Netherland in response to the Dutch attack on New Sweden.
 Despite this, New Sweden prompted to surrender following the fall of Fort Christina to the Dutch on August 15, 1655.
 After the surrender, Risingh and the other officials, soldiers, and such colonists as were unwilling to become Dutch subjects, were taken back to Europe.
 Risingh died in poverty at Stockholm in April 1672.

 Risingh's reports for the period 1654 to 1655, constituting a valuable history of New Sweden under his administration.
 A contemporary manuscript copy of this report in Swedish is in the National Library of Sweden.
 This report was printed in 1878, in the appendix of Carl K. S. Sprinchorn's Kolonien Nya Sveriges Historia (in English: History of the Colony of New Sweden).
 A translation of Sprinchorn's text was made by Amandus Johnson.

+In culture

-Risingh is an amusing character in Washington Irving's "Knickerbocker's History of New York."
+Risingh is a character in Washington Irving's "Knickerbocker's History of New York."
 Irving gives a tongue-in-cheek report of the battle for Fort Casimir.